vanda/etc-docs/notebooks/ai-explorations/challenges/museum/10-object-image-description.md

   * Cetinic, Eva, ‘Towards Generating and Evaluating Iconographic Image Captions of Artworks’, Journal of Imaging, 7.8 (2021), p.
 123, doi:10.3390/jimaging7080123
   * Milani, Federico, and Piero Fraternali, ‘A Dataset and a Convolutional Model for Iconography Classification in Paintings’, J. Comput.
 Cult.
 Herit., 14.4 (2021), p.
 46:1-46:18, doi:10.1145/3458885

-## Solutions

-### Leading Approaches

-### Publication/Project Tracking

-### Sample Implementation

-To be done

 ## Variations

 ### Major Variations

-  * 2/A - Describe the cultural heritage object rather than the image - (e.g. a photo of a watercolour is described as a watercolour instead of just the contents)
+  * 10/A - Describe the cultural heritage object rather than the image - (e.g. a digital image of a watercolour artwork is described as a watercolour, instead of just the contents of a digital image)
-  * 2/B - Restrict keywords to those within a particular context (materials, techniques, place, etc)
-  * 2/C - Restrict keywords known to those within a particular vocabulary (AAT, TGN, Iconclass)
-  * 2/D - Combine 2M2 and 2M3

 ### Minor Variations

-  * 2/1 - Output the keywords in multiple languages
-  * 2/2 - if the image contains people, give names to them

-## Resources

-### Projects

-#### Cultural Heritage